Project Overview

 - Sustainable Communities: new business opportunities, partnerships, urban agriculture

 Sustainable agriculture is gaining interest in cities due to its ability to reclaim polluted land, minimize food miles, mitigate food deserts, and create entrepreneurial opportunities.
 Yet, small margins and an over-reliance on vegetable production affect the long-term viability and resiliency of small-scale urban farms.
 Outdoor mushroom production is a low capital, low overhead, high margin crop, well suited to urban space constraints.
 Utilizing low productivity areas (flood-prone, shaded, intercropping), small-scale production can be maximized using low-cost waste stream substrates and enhancing soil health.
 To our knowledge, Indiana has no outdoor mushroom market producers, limiting support for farmers seeking to diversify through this market.
 The overall goal of the project is to foster farmer collaboration that leverages shared interest, expertise, and experience to create a model of low input diversification that maximizes profitability for small-scale urban farms.
-Local best practices for outdoor mushroom production in Indianapolis will be explored and trialed at four sub-acre farms in Indianapolis by providing partner farmers with production expertise, start-up resources, and cohesive marketing.
+Local best practices for outdoor mushroom production in Indianapolis was explored and trialed at four sub-acre farms in Indianapolis by providing partner farmers with production expertise, start-up resources, and shared resources.
 This project will more broadly benefit urban farmers throughout the North Central Region by applying expertise from indoor and rural mushroom operations to test viability and profitability in small-scale urban contexts.

 Objective 1.
 Reduce barriers to outdoor mushroom production through training and resources for four Indianapolis urban farmers.